liviambmiranda/Governance_VBE_VE/Simulation_Model/README.md

     -   A network of members is initialized, where each member:
         -   Votes probabilistically (e.g., 80% chance of voting).
         -   Earns tokens as a reward for participation.
-        -   Has unique tracking for token counts and voting behavior.
+        -   Has unique tracking for token counts and voting behaviour.
 2.  **Voting Rounds**:

     -   Multiple voting rounds are simulated.
     -   Members’ votes are reset for each round.
-    -   Quorum attainment is checked, and rewards are distributed if quorum is met.
+    -   Quorum attainment is checked, and rewards are distributed if the quorum is met.
 3.  **Metrics Tracked**:

     -   **Power Imbalance**: Difference between the most and least rewarded members.
-    -   **Administrative Efficiency**: Number of rounds where quorum was achieved.
+    -   **Administrative Efficiency**: Number of rounds in which quorum was achieved.
-    -   **Total Tokens**: Cumulative token distribution over rounds.

 4.  **Visualization**:

     -   Graphs are generated for: